Skip to content

 But even if the LHC were to never make another discovery, it would be disingenuous to claim that it hasn’t already benefitted humanity tremendously.
 From detector technology to precisely controlled high-field electromagnets to advances in data handling and throughput to information sharing, an enormous number of very practical endeavors advances each time we push the frontiers of particle physics to where they’ve never been before.
 The World Wide Web, itself, was invented at CERN to help address precisely some of these concerns more than 30 years ago.
 The technological advances we’re making today — the very advances that enable the LHC’s modern experiments — will no doubt pay practical dividends over the years and decades to come.

-The inside of the LHC, where protons pass each other at 299,792,455 m/s, just 3 m/s shy of the speed of light.
+Deep underground, this tunnel is part of interior workings of the LHC, where protons pass each other at 299,792,455 m/s while circulating in opposite directions: just 3 m/s shy of the speed of light.
 Particle accelerators like the LHC consist of sections of accelerating cavities, where electric fields are applied to speed up the particles inside, as well as ring-bending portions, where magnetic fields are applied to direct the fast-moving particles toward either the next accelerating cavity or a collision point.

 Credit: Maximilien Brice and Julien Marius Ordan, CERN